Clovinlee/Clovinlee/README.md

 - 👋 Hi, my name is Chrisanto Sinatra.
 I'm a graduate of Information System bachelor's degree from ISTTS Surabaya.
-- 👀 I’m interested in software development.
+- 👀 I’m interested in Software Development.
-- 🌱 I specialize in full stack development with : Vue, Flutter, React, Go, JS, TS, and Java.
+- 🌱 I specialize in Full Stack Development with : Vue, Flutter, Next, MERN, PHP, Laravel, NestJS.
 - 💞️ I’m looking for new opportunity to broaden my horizon.
 - 📫 You can contact me through my email : chrisantosinatra6@gmail.com or using any of the link below.